 An attorney can help you prove all four elements for a successful negligence claim.
 The elements of negligence can be difficult to prove especially in medical malpractice.
 While a doctor might make mistakes that cause patient injury, not all mistakes are actionable.
 The doctor must have acted below the standard expected of a doctor in the same medical specialty in the same or similar circumstances.

 You need a lawyer who has the resources to conduct a thorough investigation of your case and hire highly qualified experts to provide medical expert testimony in support of your claim.
-Whether your case is resolved in a settlement or by a jury at trial, you need an attorney who understands this area of law and can fight for your best interests.
+Whether your case is resolved in a settlement or by a jury at trial, you need a Philadelphia brain hypoxia attorney who understands this area of law and can fight for your best interests.

-At Youman & Caputo, our Philadelphia brain hypoxia attorneys can represent you with your claim.
-We can also bring wrongful death claims on behalf of family members who have lost loved ones from brain injuries caused by lack of oxygen.
+At Youman & Caputo, we are prepared to represent you in your claim.
+We can also bring Philadelphia wrongful death claims on behalf of family members who have lost loved ones from brain injuries caused by lack of oxygen.
 Call us for a free consultation.